lucasjoliveau/doc/en/developer/reference/extract_api.md

 Regex for purchase order identification.
-Will default to Odoo PO format if not provided.
+Will default to Konvergo ERP PO format if not provided.

 `perspective` (optional)